Shantanu2003-alt/Medical-Research-Agent-Capstone-Project/README.md

 10. Structured Medical Report Writer- Creates well-organized medical sections with citations and clarity.

-11. Final Report Compilation System- Combines all sections into a complete and detailed medical document.
+11. Final Report Compilation System- All the sections are combined into a complete and detailed medical document.

-12. PDF Export of Final Report- The users get a ready-to-use PDF document as the output.
+12. PDF Export of Final Report- The users can get a ready-to-use PDF document as the output.

 # Reasons for Picking Up This Project

-1) On a personal level, I have often struggled to understand complex medical terms and it takes me time to search about that from various websites, so I thought that this project would help me with that.
+1) On a personal level, I have often struggled to understand complex medical terms and it takes me time to search about that from various websites.

+That's why, I thought that this project would help me.

 The medical text analysis requires deep reading, research and information organization, so this domain shows how the techniques learned in this course can be used to solve real-world problems that feel time-consuming and difficult.